joelparkerhenderson/system-quality-attributes/doc/fault-tolerance/index.md

 </span>

+**Define fault-tolerant:** <span data-chatgpt-prompt="define fault-tolerant (computers and software)">Fault-tolerant refers to the ability of computer systems or software to continue functioning, even in the event of a failure or error.
+In other words, a fault-tolerant system is designed to be resilient and reliable, able to detect and recover from faults or errors automatically, without disrupting overall system performance or compromising data integrity.
+This can be achieved through various techniques, such as redundancy, backup systems, error detection and correction, and failover mechanisms.
+The goal of fault-tolerant computing is to maximize system uptime and minimize the risk of system failure, which is critical for mission-critical applications and systems that require high availability and reliability.</span>

 ## See Also

 * [Wikipedia: Fault-tolerance](https://wikipedia.org/wiki/Fault-tolerance)

 * [Dictionary: TODO](TODO)

-* [OpenAI: fault-tolerant](https:://openai.com): <span data-chatgpt-prompt="define fault-tolerant (computers and software)">Fault-tolerant refers to the ability of computer systems or software to continue functioning, even in the event of a failure or error.
-In other words, a fault-tolerant system is designed to be resilient and reliable, able to detect and recover from faults or errors automatically, without disrupting overall system performance or compromising data integrity.
-This can be achieved through various techniques, such as redundancy, backup systems, error detection and correction, and failover mechanisms.
-The goal of fault-tolerant computing is to maximize system uptime and minimize the risk of system failure, which is critical for mission-critical applications and systems that require high availability and reliability.</span>